LanceJZ/Asteroids-Reimagined/README.md

 Boss chases player after all turrets are destroyed.
 Only the UFO does not hit small rocks.
 Player can no longer force spawn into something.
+UFO now can shot small rock, but still wont run into them.
+Plasma Shot now also destroys all enemy shots.
+Deathstar now appears at the first wave, if there are less than three rocks.
+After wave 10, if there are less than ten rocks it will spawn.

 Internal Changes:
 Knightmare Engine Update, Made every entity an Entity in Entity Manager.